trufflesuite/trufflesuite.com/src/docs/truffle/reference/configuration.md

 documentation](https://nodejs.org/api/util.html#utilformatformat-args) for
 usage details.

-Here's how to import truffle/console.sol contract.
+Here's how to import the `truffle/console.sol` contract.
 Expand the code block to see the full usage example.

 ```solidity